barrucadu/memo.barrucadu.co.uk/memos/masks-of-nyarlathotep.markdown

 people don't like to mess with him.
 Wilhelmina finished her drink and left, collecting Jason from the cafe.

----

-It is now the 26th of January.
-What are you doing?

 America session 4, 2019-02-10
 -----------------------------

+### 27th of January, 1925

-You decided to break in to the Ju-Ju House[^america4_1], so Jason and Wilhelmina arrived around closing time and watched the shop for a few hours.
+You decided to break in to the Ju-Ju House[^jan27_1], so Jason and Wilhelmina arrived around closing time and watched the shop for a few hours.

+[^jan28_1]: Because I mentioned that I assumed were going to do that, and you all thought it was a reasonable enough idea.

+### 28th of January (midnight)

 A little after midnight, a light was still on inside, though the curtains were drawn across the shop window so you couldn't see in.
 Jason peered through the keyhole, and saw Silas N'Kwane bent over something behind the counter.

-[^america4_1]: Because I mentioned that I assumed were going to do that, and you all thought it was a reasonable enough idea.

 Wilhelmina found a back door down an alley, and Jason picked the lock.
 You cautiously entered a small dark room, separated from the shopfront